 “The government and public sector undertakings conduct a number of recruitment examinations.
 So far, the scores in these examinations have been retained by the government.
 Hereafter, we will make available the results and the candidate information openly to all employers, wherever consent is given by the candidate.
 This will create a positive externality,” Prime Minister Narendra Modi had said.

-New doors will open in private sector for candidates who are not recommended for public service jobs
+New doors will open in the private sector for candidates who are not recommended for public service jobs

 The Commission has decided to disclose information like marks obtained and educational qualifications of candidates who appeared in the final stage of examination (interview) but were “not recommended”, it said.